 You might miss a maintenance service, so a profit, with a chance for your customer to be serviced by someone else.

-The problem is car mechanics don't have access to an affordable and smart diagnostic tool to test Air Conditioning systems accurately—until now.
-AC diagnosis offers a quick and easy way to test any car’s AC performance system so you can always know when it needs attention and prevent AC breakdowns.
+The problem is car mechanics don't have access to an affordable and Smart Diagnostic Tool to test Air Conditioning systems accurately—until now.
+AC diagnosis offers a quick and easy way to test any car’s AC performance system so you can always know when it needs attention and prevent A/C breakdowns.

 Modern cars contain more technology than ever.
-When you think about it, it’s silly to rely on a standard thermometer to test the AC (which has been around since 1714).
+When you think about it, it’s silly to rely on a standard thermometer to test the A/C (which has been around since 1714).

-AC diagnostics in the modern era
+Air Conditioning diagnostics in the modern era

 In short, AC diagnosis turns your phone into a professional-level AC diagnostic tool with the power of IoT technology built-in.